The Resume: Your Professional Brand

-Employers prefer that new graduates keep their resumes to one page.
-Alumni and graduate students with extensive RELEVANT experience may need two pages to adequately describe the most important elements of their background.
-Make sure to put the most important information on the first page of your resume.
+Yes, really.
+Employers prefer that undergraduates keep their resumes to one page.
+Alumni, graduate students, and applicants to grad school with extensive relevant experience may need two pages to adequately describe the most important elements of their background.
+In that case, make sure to put the most important information on the first page of your resume.

 Use formatting and placement to highlight key information and to draw attention to your strengths, impacts, and transferable skills.
 Think of the top of your resume as its “prime real estate”, containing the most relevant information you have to convey.
 Usually, this is your educational experience at SMU.
 Make sure to list Southern Methodist University, your graduation month and year, and your major(s) and minor(s).
 Then, depending upon the position, list Experience, Leadership, Involvement, Service, and any other relevant information.
 These sections of the resume can and should be tailored to the position, with headers resembling the experiences that are called for.